margarita-tsaruk/margarita-tsaruk/README.md

 Skills: REACT / JS / NODE / HTML / CSS

 - 🔭 I’m currently working on this page: https://github.com/margarita-tsaruk/eco-art
-- 🌱 I’m currently learning IT course - Web-development @Yandex.Praktikum
+- 🌱 I’m currently learning IT course - Web-development @Yandex.Practicum
 - 👯 I’m looking to collaborate on open-source
 - 🤔 I’m looking for help with internship
 - 😄 Pronouns: passionate about IT, persistent, wondering